josephmanghan/gem-factory/README.md

 More importantly, the Web UI is accessible to everyone — product managers, designers, non-technical stakeholders — not locked to engineers.
 This democratization is what makes Gems genuinely interesting: we can all exist in the same ecosystem, using the same tools, with the same level of power.
 Combined with Gemini's cost-effectiveness, this creates a niche but compelling case for Gems as a vehicle for AI agent development.

 Gems can be easily maintained and shared with collaborators.
 When you connect knowledge files from Google Drive, they receive automatic updates — no need to recreate or redistribute.
 Update once, everyone gets it for free.
-This enables sustainable, iterative development where both users and dependent gems automatically receive improvements without any friction.
+This enables sustainable, iterative development where both users and dependent Gems automatically receive improvements without any friction.

 The architecture is designed around this update pattern: minimal iteration on system instructions, with most improvements happening through knowledge file updates.
-This keeps gems stable while remaining flexible.
+This keeps Gems stable while remaining flexible.

 ## Quick Start

 1. Clone the repository and install dependencies: `npm install`
-2. Explore existing gems in the `gems/` directory to understand the architecture
+2. Explore existing Gems in the `gems/` directory to understand the architecture
-3. If using an agentic IDE (like Cursor), agents will automatically leverage the [AGENTS.md](./AGENTS.md) file to help you create new gems following project conventions
+3. If using an agentic IDE/tool (like Cursor or Claude Code), agents will automatically leverage the [AGENTS.md](./AGENTS.md) file to help you create new Gems following project conventions
 4. Run `npm run deploy:target {gem-name}` to prepare a gem for deployment
 5. See [Getting Started](#getting-started-setting-up-a-gem) below for complete deployment instructions